 This morning, drive to Akko, visit the Old Town and explore the Templar Tunnels built during the Crusades.
 Then take a drive up to Golan Heights to visit a Druze village called Buq’ata.
 Historically, the Druze have been an agricultural people, tending olive groves and fruit orchards, and growing mostly apples and cherries.
 Many families also grow their own vegetables, bake their own bread and live on a largely vegetarian diet.
 Here, you will be greeted by a lovely host family, and be invited in for a cooking demonstration, where you’ll share local culinary secrets and a delicious Druze lunch.
 Afterwards, travel to Nazareth and settle into your hotel for the evening.

 Enjoy a full day tour of Jerusalem, starting with a walking tour of Via Dolorosa (the Way of the Cross) in the Old City.
 Stop at one of the city's favourite eateries and watch a master prepare mutabbaq – a stuffed pancake of Yemeni origin.
-Continue to the Church of the Holy Sepulchre to visit the Golgotha – where Jesus was crucified – and then down to the Tomb where he was buried.
+Your leader can assist you to purchase one to try, if you wish.
+Continue to the Church of the Holy Sepulchre to visit the Golgotha – where Jesus was crucified – and then down to the tomb where he was buried.
 Walk through the spice market to the Jewish Quarter and witness the pilgrims at the Western Wall.
 For lunch today, sample the local hummus and falafel at one of the most famous places in the Old City.
-Afterwards, continue to Nachlaut for a tour of one of the oldest neighbourhoods in West Jerusalem, finishing at the renowned Machane Yehuda food market.
+Afterwards, continue to Nachlaotf or a tour of one of the oldest neighbourhoods in West Jerusalem, finishing at the renowned Machane Yehuda food market.
 The best way to tackle these wondrous food stalls is with a Machane Yehuda Bites Card – where you’ll be able to sample a broad selection of foods while you wander.
-Alternatively, this area is ideal to just pull up a chair and grab an early dinner at one of the nearby restaurants, perhaps with some shakshuka – a North African dish served in a pan, consisting of eggs poached in a sautéed tomato, chilli and vegetable sauce.
+Alternatively, this area is ideal to just pull up a chair and grab an early dinner at one of the nearby restaurants, perhaps order shakshuka – a North African dish served in a pan, consisting of eggs poached in a sautéed tomato, chilli and vegetable sauce.

-Enjoy breakfast in one of the Old City’s most beloved hummus restaurants.
 Take a short drive to World Heritage-listed Battir, where villagers continue to practice ancient agricultural methods.
 The village is surrounded by an impressive Roman-era system of stone-walled terraces and a unique irrigation system fed by seven springs.
 Continue on to the holy city of Bethlehem, and along the way, pass through a gap in the controversial separation wall that separates Israel from the West Bank.
-Once arrived and settled in, take a leader-led walking tour of this acclaimed city, passing Manger Square and the Church of the Nativity.
+Take a leader-led walking tour of this acclaimed city, passing Manger Square and the Church of the Nativity.
 For lunch, enjoy traditional barbecue where you’ll try your hand at mincing your own meat the authentic way – with two huge cleavers!
-Take your food coma back to Jerusalem and settle in for the afternoon.
+Head back to Jerusalem, where you might like to share one last delicious meal or drink with your newfound friends.

-Ahlan wa sahlan!
-Welcome to Amman.
-Your Jordan Real Food Adventure begins with a welcome meeting at 6 pm.
-This trip puts a focus on the delicious cuisine of Jordan, a gastronomy shaped by centuries of social and political change.
-As these shifts came and went, multitudes of spices, cooking techniques and ingredients remained in their culture – the most popular of these techniques proving that Jordanians’ love for roasted foods and special sauces is one for the ages.
-Jordan also has bragging rights as one of the largest producers of olives in the world, so it’s no surprise that olive oil is commonly used in their dishes.
-Garlic, onions, tomato sauce, lemon and za’atar (a spice blend with sumac, sesame seeds, salt and other spices) are all big-ticket items, and should pop up often on this adventure.
-After your meeting, get your first taste of Jordanian cuisine at the Hashem Restaurant – a favourite of royals, diplomats and celebrities travelling through Amman.
+There will be a meeting at 6pm to welcome any new travellers joining you on the next stage of your adventure.
+Afterwards, get your first taste of Jordanian cuisine at the Hashem Restaurant – a favourite of royals, diplomats and celebrities travelling through Amman.
 Dinner will consist of their famous Jordanian stuffed falafel, which is fresh and crunchy on the outside while fluffy on the inside.
 There’s also the chance to dip bread through smooth creamy hummus and moutabel – similar to hummus but with yoghurt, lemon juice and Arabic salad.
 After a filling meal, head on to the decades old Habibah Sweets shop for a slice of warm knafeh – delicious buttery cheese pastry soaked in sweet, sugar syrup.